microsoft/tolerant-php-parser/docs/ApiDocumentation.md

 # API Documentation
 > Note: This documentation was auto-generated using this parser to help dogfood the API.
-Please contribute fixes to `tools/PrintApiDocumentation.php` and suggest API improvements.
+It may be incomplete.
+Please contribute fixes to
+`tools/PrintApiDocumentation.php` and suggest API improvements.
 <hr>